Delta SkyMiles review: How they work, what you get and whether they’ll work for you

 Here’s our Delta SkyMiles review.

 Delta SkyMiles is Delta’s loyalty program.
-Here, you’ll collect your miles and accumulate elite status credit.
-And when you’re ready to use your miles, you can redeem them toward award travel, not only on Delta, but with 30+ other airlines, too!
+When you’ve collected enough miles in your SkyMiles account, you can redeem them toward award travel, not only on Delta but with over 30 other partner airlines.

 If you don’t already have one, it’s easy (and free) to create a Delta account.